Fly tipper posed as council worker

 The waste was dumped in Gedling, East Bridgford and Radcliffe on Trent, at different times in 2017.

-Items found included a metal bread frame, a breakfast bar stool, an estate agents board, a bath, bathroom flooring, a toilet seat, a child's chair, toys and household furniture.
+Items found included a metal bed frame, a breakfast bar stool, an estate agents board, a bath, bathroom flooring, a toilet seat, a child's chair, toys and household furniture.

 Gedling Borough Council said Foster claimed on Facebook he worked for a council and would dispose of the waste correctly for a charge of £60.
 In another instance he charged £120.